 Classtime was built with protecting its users' data, especially students, in mind.
 Here the most important points (with more detailed explanations below):

-- We do not sell any of your or your students data to external parties.
+We do not sell any of your or your students' data to external parties.
 Schools own their data, we secure it.

 Students do not have to register.
 We only collect their provided names and related metadata (such as browser version or IP address).
-Exception: if students use Google/Microsoft accounts to join a Session, we additionally collect their email address and name.
-However, we solely collect it for authentication purposes and we never contact students.
+Exception: if students use Google/Microsoft/Clever/Email accounts to join a session, we additionally collect their email address and name.
+However, we solely collect it for authentication purposes.